hashicorp/terraform-provider-kubernetes/website/docs/r/pod.html.markdown

 #### Arguments

 * `config_map_key_ref` - (Optional) Selects a key of a ConfigMap.
-* `field_ref` - (Optional) Selects a field of the pod: supports metadata.name, metadata.namespace, metadata.labels, metadata.annotations, spec.nodeName, spec.serviceAccountName, status.podIP..
+* `field_ref` - (Optional) Selects a field of the pod: supports metadata.name, metadata.namespace, metadata.labels, metadata.annotations, spec.nodeName, spec.serviceAccountName, status.podIP.
-* `resource_field_ref` - (Optional) Selects a field of the pod: supports metadata.name, metadata.namespace, metadata.labels, metadata.annotations, spec.nodeName, spec.serviceAccountName, status.podIP..
+* `resource_field_ref` - (Optional) Selects a resource of the container: only resources limits and requests (limits.cpu, limits.memory, limits.ephemeral-storage, requests.cpu, requests.memory and requests.ephemeral-storage) are currently supported.
-* `secret_key_ref` - (Optional) Selects a field of the pod: supports metadata.name, metadata.namespace, metadata.labels, metadata.annotations, spec.nodeName, spec.serviceAccountName, status.podIP..
+* `secret_key_ref` - (Optional) Selects a key of a secret in the pod's namespace.

 ### `volume`